parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Screenshot of the Store link.](media/contoso-web-site-store-products.png "Store link")

     >**Troubleshooting**: If the web site fails to start up or show products, go back and double check all your connection string entries and passwords web application settings.
 If you get a message indicating the Service is unavailable.
-Give it a moment, and refresh your browser.
+Give it a moment and refresh your browser.

 ## Exercise 3: Setup SQL Database Geo-Replication